-Typically, in temperate climates such as the US, female snakes will lay a clutch of eggs every year.
-This is almost always in the early summer, because of brumation.
+In temperate climates such as the U.S., snakes will lay 1 clutch of eggs each year.
+This is almost always in the early summer due to brumation.

-They hide in rock crevices, burrows and holes, and stay inactive until the early spring.
-This serves to help them keep their body temperature at a safe level.
+They hide in rock crevices, burrows, and holes until the early spring.
+This enables them to keep their body temperature at a safe level.

-It usually takes 1 to 2 months for snakes to lay their eggs after mating.
-However, this will depend on many factors.
-Some female snakes can retain sperm and use it to fertilize her eggs at a later time.
-If she doesn’t feel like having babies, she doesn’t need to.
+It takes 1-2 months for snakes to lay their eggs after mating.
+However, some female snakes can retain sperm and use it to fertilize eggs at a later date.

 What Time of Year Do Snake Eggs Hatch?

-They will typically go through a period of inactivity in fall and winter, before emerging in the spring to mate.
-It will be early summer by the time she lays her eggs, just as we described above.
+They will go through a period of inactivity in fall and winter, before emerging in the spring to mate.
+It will be early summer by the time she lays her eggs.
 This means that her eggs will hatch in June or July.

 However, equatorial snakes can mate and lay eggs at any time of the year.
-This is because they don’t have cold and warm periods.
-It’s warm all year long for them.
-They can have one, two or even three batches of eggs per year.
+This is because they don’t have cold periods.
+It’s warm all year long.
+They can have 1-3 clutches of eggs every year.